IDE vs Code Editor--Why and When to Use Them

 Because IDEs are enhanced programs, they can also include other features which make the work of programming easier.
 Some of these features can include:

-- Code completion – this sounds exactly like what it is: with this feature, common code strings or sequences can be written for you without the need for you to do any extra work, working across multiple languages regardless of your needs
+- Code completion -- this sounds exactly like what it is: with this feature, common code strings or sequences can be written for you without the need for you to do any extra work, working across multiple languages regardless of your needs

 When might you not want to use an IDE?
 Like we said above: if your project is quick and/or simple, if you’re on-the-go, if you’re writing raw code.
 All these reasons might convince you to keep it simple, and to keep your footprint light and avoid an IDE.